Jepayona Delita/Future Publishing via Getty Images

 The disease can also spread from person-to-person via large respiratory droplets in the air, but they cannot travel more than a few feet so two people would need to have prolonged close contact.

-Monkeypox generally is a mild illness with the most common symptoms being fever, headache, fatigue and muscle aches.
+The most common symptoms include fever, headache, fatigue and muscle aches.

-ABC News’ Sony Salzman contributed to this report.
+ABC News’ Sony Salzman and Rashid Haddou contributed to this report.

 Copyright © 2022, ABC Audio.
 All rights reserved.